Trump's win smashes social media records

 The ultimate triumph: President Trump

-Google also released election search data early Wednesday.
-It revealed that immigration and abortion were the two issues people searched for most, with race following in the third place.
+Google also released election search data, which revealed that immigration and abortion were the two issues people searched for most, with race following in the third place.

+Trump put a finishing touch on the social media activity Wednesday when he updated his Twitter bio to read: "President-elect of the United States."